 The leading shipbuilding companies worldwide include South Korean Hyundai HI, Daewoo Shipbuilding, and Samsung HI, Chinese China Shipbuilding Industry Corporation and China State Shipbuilding Corp., as well as Japanese Mitsubishi HI.
 European and North American shipyards, such as Philly Shipyard and General Dynamics NASSCO, are more prone to operating in the field of cruise, yacht, and military ships.

 Nowadays, ships are predominantly equipped with internal combustion engines powered by fuel oil.
 Although cheap and widely available, fuel oil is a major air pollutant.
-Carbon dioxide (CO2) emissions from shipping accounted for about 10.6 percent of total global emissions in 2018.
+Carbon dioxide (CO2) emissions from shipping accounted for 11 percent of total global emissions in 2020.